-- These instructions are intended for installing Cassandra 2 on a single CentOS 6 node.
+- These instructions are intended specifically for installing the ProFTPD on Ubuntu 12.04 LTS.

-- I’ll be working from a Liquid Web Core Managed CentOS 6.4 server, and I’ll be logged in as root.
+- I’ll be working from a Liquid Web Core Managed Ubuntu 12.04 LTS server, and I’ll be logged in as root.

 FileZilla is one of the most popular cross-platform FTP clients around.
 Here’s how to add an FTP user to the client.